“The submission was not found in the database” Error

 Code: submission-not-found

-This error occurs when a submitted form or data entry cannot be located in the database.
-It may indicate a failure on the WordPress side, or additional form validation preventing submission.
+This error occurs when a submitted form or data entry cannot be found in the database.
+As a general catch-all, reviewing the corresponding test video often provides more valuable insights into the cause of the failure.

 Troubleshooting Steps: